duanjingqi/Pyscript-Sequence/README.md

 # Pyscript-Sequence
-The scripts in python were created for edit DNA/RNA fasta files.
+The scripts in python were created to edit DNA/RNA fasta files.